1) Why purchase a video for your wedding?

 Of course!
 I prefer to meet before the big day so we can get to know each other better.
 That said if you're more than a two hour drive outside of Richmond, VA a Skype or FaceTime meeting might be better than a face to face meeting.
 My phone consultations are free.

 11) Do you travel for weddings?

 Absolutely!
-While I shoot predominantly in North Carolina, Georgia, Virginia, South Carolina, and Tennessee, I love to travel and will shoot your wedding where ever it's happening.
+While I shoot predominantly in Virginia and North Carolina, I love to travel and will shoot your wedding where ever it's happening.
 Getting married in New York City or Miami?
 No problem.
 Getting married in Paris?
 I have a passport.
 So long as you cover travel expenses, gas, tickets, hotel rooms, etc. we can shoot in Tokyo and I'd be stoked!

 12) Do you have insurance?
 Can you provide a certificate for my venue, etc?

 I don't charge any additional fee for music licensing unless a specific song is requested.
 While I have my go to websites for finding royalty free music, I am just as happy to send these sites your way for you to browse or I can choose the music myself if you like.
 Keep in mind none royalty free music, i.e a song by "The Beatles" can be used for personal viewing but legally cannot be shared publicly.
 Websites like Vimeo and Youtube may actually decline your video from being uploaded unless you can legally prove you own a license to use it, therefore I suggest to stick to royalty free music tracks.

 14) What exactly is the Vintage/Arthouse service you offer?

 Looking for a unique anniversary gift?
 I can take a pre-existing wedding video and re-edit it to make it look like it was shot in the 60s on Super 8mm film.
 These films are short, with an experimental touch, and very affordable.
 I can also shoot and edit an upcoming wedding to be made in this fashion for very affordable prices.
 See example.